mike-lischke/antlr4-c3/readme.md

 The last two options potentially create a lot of output which can significantly slow down the collection process.

 ## Release Notes

+### 3.0.0

+BREAKING CHANGES: With this major version release the API has been changed to make it more consistent and easier to use.
+The most important changes are:

+- All the classes in the SymbolTable.ts file have been split into separate files.
+- The main Symbol class has been renamed to `BaseSymbol` to avoid confusion and trouble with the Javascript `Symbol` class.
+- The package works now with Typescript 5.0 and above.
+- The tests have been organized into a separate sub project, which is no longer built with the main project.
+Instead tests files are transpiled on-the-fly (using `ts-jest`) when running the tests.
+These transpiled files are never written to disk.
+- Symbol creation functions (like `SymbolTable.addNewSymbolOfType`) now allow Typescript to check the given parameters for the class type.
+You will now have to provide the correct parameter list for the symbol type you want to create.
+This is a breaking change, because the old version allowed you to pass any parameter list to any symbol creation function.

 ### 2.2.3